Glad-Tech/react-gladx/README.md

 [![NPM](https://img.shields.io/npm/v/react-gladx.svg)](https://www.npmjs.com/package/react-gladx) [![JavaScript Style Guide](https://img.shields.io/badge/code_style-standard-brightgreen.svg)](https://standardjs.com)

 ### Wouldn't it be nice if a component could execute an ajax request, render `loading`, `error`, and `success` states, and simultaneously update the application's store?
-If you're like me, then you are fed up with the boilerplate code that many state management frameworks require to accomplish even the most simple of tasks.
+Fed up with the boilerplate code that many state management frameworks require to accomplish even the most simple of tasks?
 This package intends to help ease the pain by combining ideologies from multiple state management frameworks.

 # Features